ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 The distribution for high rating recipes's minutes to prepare and low rating recipes's minutes are not the same.

 #### **Test Statistic**: K-S Statistic
+The Kolmogorov-Smirnov test statistic measures the similarity between two distributions.

 #### **Significance level**:
 0.05(or 5%)
 #### **the resulting p-value**: